 At Cozy’s Cuts for Kids, children sit in a jeep, watch a video or play their favorite video game.
 There are balloons, lollipops, free toys and all the bubbles they can blow.
 When getting that first cut, the child receives a “First Haircut Certificate” with a keepsake lock of hair.
 “My goal was to make it a place to feel really happy,” Friedman says.

 At Yellow Balloon in Studio City, Calif., there is a popcorn machine, a large play area with a mini-arcade and miniature toy boxes at each salon chair.
 “Our stylists have had years of experience with children before coming here,” says assistant manager Christina Kirilova.
-“They curly-hair-2.gifentertain the kids with stories, toys and even magic tricks so they forget why they are here.”
+“They entertain the kids with stories, toys and even magic tricks so they forget why they are here.”
 For the baby’s first haircut, the Yellow Balloon includes a framed Polaroid picture commemorating the occasion, a certificate and a lock of the baby’s hair in a special envelope.

 Maria Navarro of Classic Kids Hairstyling in Camarillo, Calif., puts colorful gel in little boys’ hair, and does special braids or twists in little girls’ hair.
 “You want them to feel special,” Navarro says.